2016-05-31 - PSEUDO-DARKLEECH ANGLER EK FROM 93.170.76[.]189 SENDS BEDEP/CRYPTXXX RANSOMWARE

 - 2016-05-31-pseudoDarkleech-Angler-EK-first-run-on-a-VM.pcap (6,362,131 bytes)

-- 2016-05-31-pseudoDarkleech-Angler-EK-second-run-on-a-normal-host.pcap (3,452,711 bytes)
+- 2016-05-31-pseudoDarkleech-Angler-EK-second-run-on-a-physical-host.pcap (3,452,711 bytes)

-- 2016-05-31-CryptXXX-decrypt-instructions.bmp (6,220,854 bytes)
+- 2016-05-31-CryptXXX-ransomware-decrypt-instructions.bmp (6,220,854 bytes)

-- 2016-05-31-CryptXXX-decrypt-instructions.html (5,716 bytes)
+- 2016-05-31-CryptXXX-ransomware-decrypt-instructions.html (5,716 bytes)

-- 2016-05-31-CryptXXX-decrypt-instructions.txt (989 bytes)
+- 2016-05-31-CryptXXX-ransomware-decrypt-instructions.txt (989 bytes)

-- 2016-05-31-CryptXXX.dll (204800 bytes)
+- 2016-05-31-CryptXXX-ransomware.dll (204,800 bytes)

 - 2016-05-31-click-fraud-malware.dll (405,312 bytes)

-- 2016-05-31-page-from-ampmworld-wide.com-with-injected-pseudoDarkleech-script-first-run.txt (35,347 bytes)
+- 2016-05-31-page-from-ampmworld-wide_com-with-injected-pseudoDarkleech-script-first-run.txt (35,347 bytes)

-- 2016-05-31-page-from-ampmworld-wide.com-with-injected-pseudoDarkleech-script-second-run.txt (41,570 bytes)
+- 2016-05-31-page-from-ampmworld-wide_com-with-injected-pseudoDarkleech-script-second-run.txt (41,570 bytes)

 - 2016-05-31-pseudoDarkleech-Angler-EK-flash-exploit-both-runs.swf (40,817 bytes)